IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 SAFE ROUTES (run again? if so, at the very end)
 JOIN/DONATE buttons at the bottom just before calendar

-## I Love to Read Video Library Open
+## Read-Aloud Video Library Open

 Don’t forget to [visit the PTA website's digital read aloud library](https://www.islandviewpta.org/digital-read-aloud) to view the different read alouds from our school community.
 The videos will be available until the end of the school year.

-## You're INCREDIBLE!
+## You're INCREDIBLE

-**THANKS** to all those who have supported the Island View PTA already.
+**THANKS** to all those who have supported the Island View PTA throughout the year.
 We are deeply committed to the staff and students at Island View Elementary and we could not provide the MANY opportunities we offer without your support!

 {{< cta >}}